-Pope Francis is the first Jesuit to become Pope, the first to take the name Francis, and the first Pope from Latin America and the Southern Hemisphere.
+Pope Francis was the first Jesuit to become Pope, the first to take the name Francis, and the first Pope from Latin America and the Southern Hemisphere.

 Pope Francis took as his motto “Miserando atque eligendo”.
 The words are from a homily of St Bede on St Matthew’s Gospel, and relate to Jesus choosing Matthew as one of the apostles.
 Jesus saw the tax collector, Matthew, sitting at a customs post and said to him, “Follow me.”
 St. Bede explained in his homily that Jesus saw Matthew, not merely in the usual sense, but with merciful understanding.
 The motto means “lowly but chosen”; literally in Latin “by having mercy, by choosing him”.
 It was also the motto of Pope Francis when he was a bishop.